mkostrun/vibrometer/rlabplus/readme.md

 2. *main2_record.r3* - collect data from sensor, plot it, and save it to three separate files *ch1*, *ch2* and *ch3*.

+3. *main3_plotfft.r3* - load saved data from files *ch1*, *ch2* and *ch3*,
+and create their spectrograms.
+Optional parameters are the starting and ending time for the fft's as only the spin cycle is the most interesting one.